 - An adherence to the Foundation’s core values; and

-Although previous board experience is not a requirement, past experience will be beneficial.
-Importantly, the Board is seeking candidates who appreciate the difference between the operational responsibilities of management and the governance role of the Board.
+Although previous board experience is not a requirement to serve on the MFH Board of Directors, past experience will be beneficial.
+Importantly, the Board seeks candidates who appreciate the difference between the operational responsibilities of management and the governance role of the Board.

 Directors serve for terms of three years and can reapply for a second three-year term.
 The terms of five Board members expire each year.

 Although directors serve without pay, they will be reimbursed for reasonable travel expenses associated with attendance at MFH meetings and events.
 Additionally, the Foundation will cover registration fees and reasonable travel expenses to attend one professional conference per year that is related to the mission and work of MFH.

 Missouri Foundation for Health has retained a professional search firm, EFL Associates, to assist in the Board recruitment process.
 Individuals interested in serving on the Board should submit a copy of their resume/CV and brief statement of interest to Jessica Galbraith, EFL Associates, at email@example.com.
 Although email is preferred, if regular mail is used, please contact Jessica at (816) 945-5196 to confirm that your materials have been received.
 Further contact information can be found at the end of this document.

 Review of applicant materials will begin immediately, and interviews will commence in mid-August.
 Please note that application materials received after August 31 will not be considered in the 2023 recruitment cycle.

 All candidate material received before August 31 will be reviewed for the current Board recruitment cycle, and you may contact EFL Associates to check on the status of your candidacy.
 Only those candidates who appear to closely align with the 2023 recruitment priorities will be asked to complete a formal application and interview process.
 Unless specifically stated otherwise by the candidate, all candidate information will be retained for consideration in future board recruiting cycles.